-Musikblogg – Everything is Easier in the Summer Posted by Chelsea B on Aug 7, 2020 in Culture, Current Events, Living in Sweden, Multimedia, music, Swedish Language, The Swedish blog team, Vocabulary
+Musikblogg – Everything is Easier in the Summer Posted by Chelsea B on Aug 7, 2020 in Culture, Living in Sweden, Swedish Language, Vocabulary

 “Everything is easier in the summer.”
 That’s not just a sentiment that many cold culture folks feel this time of year, it’s also the name of the song that I’d like to highlight for this post.
 “Allt e lättare på sommaren” was co-written by two standouts in the Swedish music scene – Ana Diaz and Parham.
 A surrender to the power of summer, this song presents an opportunity for us to dig a little deeper into the culture that influenced it.